HackyHour/Giessen/index.md

 # About
 Come to talk about Code, Data, Tools and Science in a social environment.
 If you want to know how computational tools and code can improve your science/work or you just want to meet “open scienc-y” people: join us.
-The event is open to everyone,no prior knowledge required, no registration etc. needed.
+The event is open to everyone.
+No prior knowledge required.
+No registration etc. needed.

 # When and Where
 We'll meet monthly **every fourth Wednesday at 5 pm** for one and a half hours in the [Makerspace Giessen](https://makerspace-giessen.de/).